vinland-technology/flict-obsolete/README.md

 ``later``` - a list of licenses (SPDX short name) that the above license can be turned into

-In the above example we state that GPL-2.0-or-later also can be "GPL-3.0-only"
+In the above example we state that GPL-2.0-or-later also can be "GPL-3.0-only".
+If you want to use your own later definition file or disable later definitions by providing an empty file you can use the option ```--later-file```.

 # Output